zuozhenggh/learning-library/data-management-library/database/db-partitioning/list-partitioning/list.md

 ![Image alt text](images/sales-by-region-select.png "Sales by region select")

-## Task 2: Add new partitions
+## Task 2: Add New Partitions

-Add a new partition to the table.
+1. Add a new partition to the table.

 ```
 <copy>